louisfaury/starter-hugo-academic/content/publication/example/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Marc Abeille
+- Clément Calauzènes
+- Olivier Fercoq

 # Author notes (optional)
 #author_notes:
-#- "Equal contribution"
+- "Equal contribution"
-#- "Equal contribution"
+- "Equal contribution"

 date: "2020-07"
 doi: ""